 Range: 0 – 65535

 Type “netstat -a” in the command prompt and press ‘Enter’, this lists all the ports being used.

-The unique combination of IP address and Port number together are termed as Socket.
+Socket: The unique combination of IP address and Port number together is termed a Socket.

 DNS Server: DNS stands for Domain Name System.
 DNS is basically a server that translates web addresses or URLs (ex: www.google.com) into their corresponding IP addresses.
 We don’t have to remember all the IP addresses of each and every website.
 The command ‘nslookup’ gives you the IP address of the domain you are looking for.
 This also provides information on our DNS Server. \

 ARP: ARP stands for Address Resolution Protocol.
 It is used to convert an IP address to its corresponding physical address(i.e., MAC Address).
 ARP is used by the Data Link Layer to identify the MAC address of the Receiver’s machine.

 RARP: RARP stands for Reverse Address Resolution Protocol.
 As the name suggests, it provides the IP address of the device given a physical address as input.
 But RARP has become obsolete since the time DHCP has come into the picture.